 covers the subject of worker safety rules.
 Topics covered include critical incident stress, working with toxic chemicals, working with electrical protective devices, hand protection, performing hazard assessments and additional guidance on personal protective equipment selection, sanitation and industrial hygiene.
 This section covers additional guidance and topical discussions on marking and labeling physical hazards, the use of accident prevention signs and posters, fire protection and other topics.

-- Candidates/ Delegates who successfully complete and obtain the National Diploma Course (approved by the Govt. of India) could further apply for a membership status with IIRSM.
+- Candidates/ Delegates who successfully complete and obtain the National safety diploma Course (approved by the Govt. of India) could further apply for a membership status with IIRSM.
 Awarding of the membership is at the discretion of IIRSM provided they have met the required guidelines for the same.

 - Successful candidate will get Certificate & Mark list issued from Central Board of Examination & National Development agency, Promoted by Govt. of India